flon-io/mnemo/README.md

 A port of [rufus-mnemo](https://github.com/jmettraux/rufus-mnemo) to C.

-Unlike rufus-mnemo doesn't limit itself to japanese kana and uses that array:
+Unlike rufus-mnemo, it doesn't limit itself to japanese kana, it uses that array:

 ```c
 static char *fmne_syls[] = {